As part of our normal business operations we do collect various pieces of data.

 - Article 30: The only Article 30 items we keep are IP address and Log files.
 These reside on AWS/Azure/Orange (depending on your hosting), and may be sent to Sentry.io when there are crashes.

-Application logs are immutable to Customers to prevent tampering.
+Application access logs are immutable to Customers to prevent tampering.
 These logs are secured behind key-based SSH so that only the Customer and our relevant teams have access.